GabiAcosta/holbertonschool-shell/io_redirections_and_filters/README.md

 22. This script displays all users and their home directories, sorted by users.
 23. This script finds all empty files and directories in the current directory and all sub-directories.
 24. This script lists all the files with a .gif extension in the current directory and all its sub-directories.
+25. This script decodes acrostics that use the first letter of each line.